Enquire now

 Glioblastoma is a type of cancer which occurs in the brain or spinal cord.
 Cancer forms from the type of cells called astrocytes which support nerve cells.
 The condition can occur at any age but occur more frequently in the older population.
 Also, men are more likely to be diagnosed with glioblastoma than women.
 Untreated glioblastoma can cause worse headaches, nausea, vomiting and seizures.

 Glioblastoma can be classified into different types - primary glioblastoma and secondary glioblastoma.
 While the former type of glioblastoma tends to be more aggressive and spreads rapidly, the latter develops gradually.
 The survival rate for secondary glioblastoma tends to be better than the primary.
 This blog contains information about glioblastoma and how you can manage the symptoms.
-Please note that this blog is only for informational purposes and to know the extent of your condition, you must consult the doctor.
+Please note that this blog is only for informational purposes, and to know the extent of your condition, you must consult the best neurologist doctor in Kolkata.

 What are the symptoms of Glioblastoma?